 Established by Executive Order 2015-10, the Governor’s Advisory Commission on Asian Pacific American Affairs is dedicated to ensuring that state government is accessible and accountable to the diverse Asian Pacific American communities in Pennsylvania.

-The commission is composed of twenty volunteer members appointed by the governor for a term of two years.
+The commission is composed of up to thirty volunteer members appointed by the governor for a term of two years.

 Tiffany Chang Lawson – Executive Director

 Narasimha (Nick) Shenoy, MSEE, MBA, PE – Commission Chair

 Bibhuti Aryal – Vice-Chair & Chair | Schools that Teach Sub-Committee

 Thomas S. Lee, Esq. – Vice Chair & Chair | Government that Works Sub-Committee